If you’ve been following along on Instagram you will have seen that I’ve just returned from an incredible 3-day trip to Iceland.

 I’d loved seeing Reykjavik in a completely different light to the last time I was here and even discovered some pretty parks and gardens.

-My guide, Begga, met me at the hotel to run through all the activities we’d be doing the following day before she left me to have dinner at Icelandair’s Satt Restaurant.
+My guide for my two days in Iceland, Begga, met me at the hotel to run through all the activities we’d be doing the following day before she left me to have dinner at Icelandair’s Satt Restaurant.

 Update: I’ve had SO many people email and ask for Begga’s contact details.
 You can email here at [email protected]